carpentries-incubator/geospatial-python/_episodes/06-raster-intro.md

 We will also use the [`pystac`](https://github.com/stac-utils/pystac) package to load rasters from the search results we created in the previous episode.

-> ## Introduce the Data
+> ## Introduce the Raster Data
 >
-> We'll continue from the `search.json` file, which we saved in an exercise from the previous episode.
-One scene in the search results will serve as an example and demonstrate data loading and visualization.
+> We'll continue from the results of the satellite image search that we have carried out in an exercise from
+> [a previous episode]({{site.baseurl}}/05-access-data).
+We will load data starting from the `search.json` file,
+> using one scene from the search results as an example to demonstrate data loading and visualization.
 >
+> If you would like to work with the data for this lesson without downloading data on-the-fly, you can download the
+> raster data using this [link](https://figshare.com/ndownloader/files/36028100).
+Save the `geospatial-python-raster-dataset.tar.gz`
+> file in your current working directory, and extract the archive file by double-clicking on it or by running the
+> following command in your terminal `tar -zxvf geospatial-python-raster-dataset.tar.gz`.
+Use the file `geospatial-python-raster-dataset/search.json`
+> (instead of `search.json`) to get started with this lesson.
+>
-> If you would like to work with the data for this lesson without using pystac, you can download the same raster data from the [data repository](ToDo: add link) of this lesson.
-This can be useful if you need to download the data ahead of time to work through the lesson if you are without internet, or if you want to work with the data in a different GIS.
+> This can be useful if you need to download the data ahead of time to work through the lesson offline, or if you want
+> to work with the data in a different GIS.
 {: .callout}

 ## Load a Raster and View Attributes